pallene-lang/pallene/README.md

 ```sh
 ./benchmarks/run benchmarks/sieve/pallene.pln --mode=none
 ```

+To run Pallene's benchmarks you need to have /usr/bin/time installed in your system.
+Some Linux distributions may have only the Bash time builtin function but not the /usr/bin/time executable.
-It may be the case that your terminal will come with a time program, but will lack the `/usr/bin/time`, which will raise an assertion error in lua when you try to run a benchmark.
-In that case install with `$ sudo apt install time` or equivalent.
+If that is the case you will need to install time with $ sudo apt install time or equivalent.

 To run benchmarks with LuaJIT, use the `--lua` option: